 - No. of pages:

 - Hardcover ISBN:

-Dr. Tadao Sugimoto is Emeritus Professor at the Institute for Multidisciplinary Research and Advanced Materials Processing, Tohoku University, Sendai, Japan.
+Dr. Tadao Sugimoto is Emeritus Professor at the Institute of Multidisciplinary Research for Advanced Materials, Tohoku University, Sendai, Japan.
 His specialties include physical chemistry of colloid and interfaces, synthetic chemistry of fine particles, and materials chemistry.
-He has been previously employed with the University of Tokyo, Clarkson University, Fuji Photo and Fujifilm, and Manazuru Institute for Superfine Particle Science.
-Dr. Sugimoto has published books with Elsevier and Springer.
-He has 41 patents on photosensitive materials and 3131 citations.
+After finishing his undergraduate and postgraduate courses at the University of Tokyo, he was employed by Clarkson University and Fujifilm.
+Dr. Sugimoto has previously published books with Elsevier and CRC Press.
+He has 46 patents on photosensitive materials and 3131 citations.